luizfernandodag/todo-app-fastapi-rest/README.md

 ⚡ Fast and modern async API using FastAPI

 🎨 Responsive UI with React

+# HOW TO RUN
+Run the backend server: (on the backend dir: backend) uvicorn app.main:app --reload

+Run the front end: (on the frontend dir: frontend\frontend) npm run dev

 📄 License
 This project is licensed under the MIT License.